corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 }
 ```

-### Optional configuration
+## Optional configuration

+In addition to the four mandatory configuration fields, there are a number of optional configuration options to meet the needs of more specific plugin deployments:

-* `notary` &lt;config&gt; - use this configuration option to specify the node as a Notary node. **Required**> for Notary nodes.
+* `notary` &lt;config&gt; is used to specify the node as a Notary node. **Required**> for Notary nodes.
 For more information, see [Notary](corda-configuration-fields.html#notary).

-* `devMode` &lt;boolean&gt; - use this configuration option to enable development mode when you set its value to `true`.
+* `devMode` &lt;boolean&gt; is used to enable development mode when you set its value to `true`.
 For more information, see [devMode](corda-configuration-fields.html#devmode).
 For example:

 ```kotlin
 devMode true
 ```

-* `rpcUsers` &lt;list&gt; - use this configuration option to set the RPC users for the node.
+* `rpcUsers` &lt;list&gt; is used to set the RPC users for the node.
 For more information, see [rpcUsers](corda-configuration-fields.html#rpcusers).
 You can use arbitrary values in this configuration block - "incorrect" settings will not cause a DSL error.
 An example follows below:

 ```kotlin
 rpcUsers = [[ user: "user1", "password": "test", "permissions": ["StartFlow.net.corda.flows.MyFlow"]]]
 ```

-* `configFile` &lt;string&gt; - use this configuration option to generate an extended node configuration.
+* `configFile` &lt;string&gt; is used to generate an extended node configuration.
 For example:

 ```kotlin
 configFile = "samples/trader-demo/src/main/resources/node-b.conf"
 ```

-* `sshdPort` &lt;integer&gt; - use this configuration option to specify the SSH port for the Docker container.
+* `sshdPort` &lt;integer&gt; is used to specify the SSH port for the Docker container.
 This will be mapped to the same port on the host.
 If `sshdPort` is specified, then that port must be available on the host and not in use by some other service.
 If `sshdPort` is not specified, then a default value will be used for the SSH port on the container.
 Use the `docker port <container_name>` command to check which port has been allocated on the host for your container.
 For more information, see [sshd](corda-configuration-fields.html#sshd).
 For example:

 ```kotlin
 sshd {